-15 This means that we also propose not to update other technical aspects of the model discussed in the 2015 DCC Statement, including routing factors, 'MSC processor load' and 'HLR look-up' costs.
-16 This issue was discussed in both the September 2014 Porting Charges Guidance and the 2015 DCC Statement.
-Having cross-checked against the latest market level data in Ofcom's Telecoms Data Tables we propose that the level of the adjustment, at 33%, remains unchanged.
+21 This means that we also proposed not to update other technical aspects of the model discussed in the 2015 DCC Statement, including routing factors, 'MSC processor load' and 'HLR look-up' costs.

+22 This issue was discussed in both the September 2014 Porting Charges Guidance and the 2015 DCC Statement.
+Having cross-checked against the latest market level data in Ofcom's Telecoms Data Tables we have decided that the level of the adjustment, at 33%, remains appropriate.

-http://budgetresponsibility.org.uk/efo/economic-fiscal-outlook-march-2017/.
-We would anticipate updating for outturn inflation and any changes in inflation forecasts prior to publication of the DCC Statement.
+23 See OBR Economic and fiscal outlook, November 2017, available at http://budgetresponsibility.org.uk/efo/economic-fiscal-outlook-november-2017/.
+We note that this update has not led to any change in the results presented at three decimal places.